Ichthus-Development/ichthus-engineering-standards/README.md

 ### 6.1 Variable Scope and Declaration Placement

 - Local variables should be declared at the beginning of a method whenever practical.
-- Variables scoped to blocks may be declared early and initialized to `Nothing` or an empty value when doing so improves readability.
+- Variables scoped to blocks may be declared early and initialized to `Nothing` or an empty value when doing so improves readability without introducing unused state.
 - Exceptions are permitted when early returns prevent unnecessary allocation.

 Rationale: